gatsbyjs/gatsby/packages/gatsby-plugin-typescript/README.md

 1. Include the plugin in your `gatsby-config.js` file.
 1. Write your components in TSX or TypeScript.
+1. Run TypeScript directly or with a build tool.
 1. You're good to go.

 `gatsby-config.js`